VilktorK/DummySimpleVenvManager/DOCUMENTATION.md

 - Can be configured to run within the working directory (A choice made when setting the working directory)
 - Saved to `venvhotcmds.cfg`

+## Exiting a Venv
+- Type `exit` to leave an active venv and return to the main menu

 ## Deleting a Virtual Environment

 1. From the main menu, select `0` for Options